budaimartin/kotlin-spring-workshop/README.md

 }
 ```

- * Unfortunately, there's no convinience method to emit collections, so we need `forEach` for that
+ * Unfortunately, there's no convenience method to emit collections, so we need `forEach` for that
  * Still no solution to avoid `while(true)`

 #### [Expose quotes](https://github.com/budaimartin/kotlin-spring-workshop/blob/master/tasks.md#expose-quotes)